vhoda/Sukira/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies using pip:
 `pip install discord.py yt-dlp ffmpeg`
-3. Make sure `ffmpeg` is installed and accessible from your command line.
+3. Make sure `ffmpeg` is installed and accessible from your command line, like local PATH env in windows and PIP on terminal.
+(If you have problems with that, go to Restart.)
 4. Add your Discord bot token to a file named `tokens.json`:
 ```json
 {